pearcej/cppds/_sources/Introduction/GettingStartedwithData.rst

 very powerful built-in collection classes.
 Arrays, strings, and tuples are ordered collections that are very similar in general structure but have specific differences that must be understood for them to be used properly.
-Sets and dictionaries are unordered collections.
+Sets and hash tables are unordered collections.

 An **array** is an ordered collection of zero or more C++ data objects of similar type.
 Arrays are written as comma-delimited values enclosed in